opalkelly-opensource/design-resources/README.md

 stimulation of wires from within an FPGA HDL design, communicated over USB from either the FrontPanel GUI, or by use of the FrontPanel API.

-This I2C Controller makes up two components, the hardware(HDL) component and the software(API) component.
-The HDL component essentially makes up a state machine that executes the I2C protocol.
-The software(API) component utilizes the FrontPanel SDK to stimulate/sense the hardware(HDL) state machine, for example the start/done signals.
+This I2C Controller comprises two components: a hardware (HDL) component and a software (API) component.
+The HDL component is a state machine that executes the I2C protocol.
+The software component utilizes the FrontPanel SDK to stimulate/sense the hardware state machine, for example the `start`/`done` signals.
 The FrontPanel SDK also sends/receives data to/from the hardware(HDL) state machine.

 This project provides more useful I2C API calls that consist of sequences of